NataliaArosemena/NataliaArosemena/README.md

 ## Hi there 👋
+Welcome to my personal portfolio!
+I started my journey as an aspiring engineer in 2022, in 2024 I settled into electrical and I now (summer of 2025) want to track my progress with different projects and provide resources that have helped me through my learning journey.
+Im still exploring the vastly different areas of this practice so my projects may seem all over the place for a while.
+My long term goal is to curate and be a part of a group of highly specialized indidviduals, where we can make our wildest dreams a reality.

 <!--
 **NataliaArosemena/NataliaArosemena** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.